wolfeidau/coffer/README.md

 # coffer

-This command line tool is will retrieve an encrypted bundle of data from an s3 bucket and create files on the local host.
+This command line tool is will retrieve an encrypted coffer of data from an s3 bucket and create files on the local host.

 A typical use case for coffer is you have a docker container which needs to retrieve on startup some file based secrets and apply them prior to starting a service.
 This is quite common requirement with continuous integration agents running in docker containers.

-# bundle format
+# coffer format

-The bundle file is a YAML file containing a list of files, there mode and some content.
+The coffer file is a YAML file containing a list of files, there mode and some content.
 At the moment all files are created with the normal default of the running user.

 ```yaml
 files: